top of page

 Do I need to pick up my tickets?

 No. We no longer issue tickets at the theatre.
 You can print your tickets at home if you are able to.
-Alternatively, you can select a mobile ticket at the checkout (this carries an additional 50p fee), or if you've forgotten them, give your name to the front-of-house team, and they can find you on our booking list.
-Postal tickets are available through TicketSource but carry a further fee for processing.
+Alternatively, you can select a mobile ticket at the checkout and then add it to your Apple or Google Wallet.
+If you've forgotten to bring printed tickets on the night, give your name to the front-of-house team, and they can find you on our booking list.
+Postal tickets are available through TicketSource but carry a further fee for processing (£2.50).

 How can I find out when tickets go on sale?